If there’s anything guaranteed to put a dampener on your day, it’s a blocked drain in your kitchen sink.

 3. Caustic Cleaner

-If boiling water and the vinegar and baking soda method described above haven’t been effective, you might want to try something a little stronger.
+If boiling water and the vinegar and baking soda method described above haven’t been effective, you might want to try something a little stronger - like a drain cleaner.

 If your sink is firmly blocked, pouring more stuff down your drain isn’t going to help.
-Instead, try using the power of suction to shift the blockage.
+Instead, try using the power of suction from a standard toilet plunger to shift the blockage.

 If you’ve tried all of the above suggestions, it’s probably safe to say that you’re not going to be able to clear the blockage on your own.

 If you’ve got a blocked sink or any other plumbing emergency, and you live in the Perth area, give the plumbing experts at Tunnel Vision a call.
-They have the skills and tools to clear any kind of sink or drain blockage quickly and with minimal inconvenience to you.
-Call on 1800 631 799, or book online.
+We have the skills and tools to clear any kind of sink or drain blockage quickly and with minimal inconvenience to you.
+Call on 1800 631 799 or book online.